 A group of students, faculty and staff at the Bahá'í Temple & Gardens in Haifa, Israel.

-The Hassenfeld Immersion Program is an in-country student experience that gives participants an intensive introduction to the business and economy of a dynamic overseas market.
-This program was established through the generosity of Alan Hassenfeld, co-chair of the Board of Advisors for Brandeis International Business School and former Chairman and CEO of Hasbro.
+The Hassenfeld Immersion Program is an in-country student experience that offers participants an intensive introduction to the business, economy and culture of a dynamic overseas market.
+The program was established through the generosity of Alan Hassenfeld, HHL'20, former chairman and CEO of Hasbro.

-The program immerses students into the inner workings, political dynamics and local business practices of key overseas markets.
-Understanding the arts, religion, geography and local traditions is essential to understanding how to do business with or in that culture.
+Hassenfeld fellows immerse themselves in the inner workings, political dynamics and local business practices of the countries they visit.
+Understanding the arts, religion, geography and local traditions is essential to understanding how to do business within that culture.

 International Business School graduate students are selected via a rigorous application process to attend each trip.
-Students who are selected participate in a half-semester module in the spring semester to gain an understanding of the country they'll be visiting through the lens of the political, social, historical, business and cultural contexts via case studies, presentations and guest lecturers.
+Selected students participate in a half-semester module to gain an understanding of the country they'll be visiting through the lens of the political, social, historical, business and cultural contexts via case studies, presentations and guest lecturers.

 At the world headquarters of tech giant Tencent in China.
 The company has interests in everything from social media and gaming to wealth management.